-The home inspection is a critical step in the home buying process.
-A qualified, experienced home inspector will evaluate all of the home’s major elements, including the structure, the foundation, the HVAC system, plumbing and the roof.
+A home inspection is a critical step in the home buying process.
+A qualified, experienced home inspector will evaluate all of the home’s major elements, including the structure, the foundation, the HVAC system, plumbing, and the roof.

 If the home inspector identifies a major problem area, buyers usually have two options: pass on the house or ask the seller to fix it.
 If the buyer chooses to proceed with repairs, the seller foots the bill.